Doctoral Psychology Internship Application

 Process for Application Review and Interviews

 Applications are reviewed by the training committee and other staff therapists, using a standardized rating form to consider applicants’ experiences, strengths, and fit with CAPS’ training program.
 Based on this review, the training committee meets to determine which applicants will be invited for Zoom interviews.
 Zoom interviews will occur early to mid-December.
 Zoom interviews typically range between 30-45 minutes in length and are conducted with members of the training committee.
 Interviews will utilize a standard set of interview questions, although training committee members may modify these or ask additional questions as appropriate.
 Applicants are notified of invitation for an interview via email and are asked to sign up through an on-line scheduling program.
-Due to the pandemic, we will not be hosting optional visits to our center.
 Ranking decisions are made using the application materials as well as information gathered during the interview process.

 Participation in APPIC Match